davidxmoody/davidxmoody.com/_posts/2014-08-01-hello-world.md

 You can check out [professorp.co.uk](http://professorp.co.uk/) to see my last project ([GitHube repo here](https://github.com/davidxmoody/professorp.co.uk)).
 It is a website for the Professor P series of children's books and also includes [five JavaScript games](http://professorp.co.uk/games/).

 Why now?
 I don't feel ready to start but [that doesn't mean I shouldn't start anyway](http://jamesclear.com/successful-people-start-before-they-feel-ready).
-I've spent the last week thinking about the trivial details of this blog.
+I've spent a long time thinking about the trivial details of this blog.
 Things like what blogging platform to use and the visual style I want.
 However, I realised that none of that will ever matter if I don't create some decent content.
-The whole point of a blog is the content and so that is what I am going to work on first.
+I'm going to keep the style as simple as possible and focus on the content first.

 I recently re-read [this excellent Coding Horror blog post](http://blog.codinghorror.com/how-to-achieve-ultimate-blog-success-in-one-easy-step/).
 Here is a quote:

 > When people ask me for advice on blogging, I always respond with yet another form of the same advice: **pick a schedule you can live with, and stick to it.
 Until you do that, none of the other advice I could give you will matter.**

-My schedule will be **three blog posts per week**.
-On *Mondays*, *Wednesdays* and *Fridays* if possible but I don't really mind what day they are on as long as I stick to *three a week*.
+My schedule will be **three blog posts per week**, on *Mondays*, *Wednesdays* and *Fridays*.
+My first proper post will be Monday 11 August and I will continue for the next four weeks before going on holiday.

 I want this blog to *eventually* be great.
 The best way for me to make that happen is to practise writing good content and the best way for *that* to happen is to set myself a schedule.